 When I was searching for a place to rent, I scoured Craig’s list every day.
 I drove around neighborhoods.
 And I certainly read many apartment reviews online.
+It isn’t easy to find the right apartment for you.

 Before you start searching, ask yourself questions such as: